 - U.S.S.
 Midway Museum (Reopened July 1)

 The document is considered a living document and is subject to change.
 It will be updated to incorporate changing guidelines from the Centers for Disease Control, as well as mandates from federal, state and local government agencies.
 The theme park protocols for health and safety in San Diego theme parks pretty much match what you can expect when all the California theme parks reopen.
-Here are the following:
+Here are the details for what to expect when the California theme parks, zoos and aquariums reopen in San Diego:

 Employee Screenings and Protection: